Reservoir Sync Node

 • contract=CONTRACT_ID

-In the type parameter, specify either "asks" or "sales" based on your requirements.
+In the type parameter, specify either "asks", "sales", "transfers" or "bids" based on your requirements.
 For the contract parameter, provide a valid contract ID corresponding to the blockchain your Sync Node is operating on.

 An example of a complete POST request is shown below: